pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

   * You can hibernate the instance to keep what's in memory and in the EBS, but if you stop or terminate the instance then you lose everything in memory and in the EBS storage.
 Hibernation mode cannot be changed(enabled/disabled) after launch
+  * EBS is replicated automatically within a region, but can only used within a single availability zone

 *EFS*